jmschrei/pomegranate/README.md

 - <b>Speed</b>: Native PyTorch is usually significantly faster than the hand-tuned Cython code that I wrote.
 - <b>Features</b>: PyTorch has many features, such as serialization, mixed precision, and GPU support, that can now be directly used in pomegranate without additional work on my end.
-- <b>Community Contribution</b>: A challenge that many people faced when using pomegranate was that they could not extend it because they did not know Cython, and even if they did know it, coding in Cython is a pain.
-I felt this pain every time I tried adding a new feature or fixing a bug.
+- <b>Community Contribution</b>: A challenge that many people faced when using pomegranate was that they could not modify or extend it because they did not know Cython.
+Even if they did know Cython, coding in it is a pain that I felt each time I tried adding a new feature or fixing a bug or releasing a new version.
 Using PyTorch as the backend significantly reduces the amount of effort needed to add in new features.
-- <b>Interoperability</b>: Libraries like PyTorch offer a unique ability to not just utilize their computational backends but to better integrate into existing deep learning resources.
-This rewrite should make it easier for people to merge probabilistic models with deep learning models.
+- <b>Interoperability</b>: Libraries like PyTorch offer an invaluable opportunity to not just utilize their computational backends but to better integrate into existing resources and communities.
+This rewrite will make it easier for people to integrate probabilistic models with neural networks as losses, constraints, and structural regularizations, as well as with other projects built on PyTorch.

 ### High-level Changes

 1. General
 - The entire codebase has been rewritten in PyTorch and all models are instances of `torch.nn.Module`
 - This codebase is checked by a comprehensive suite of >800 unit tests calling assert statements several thousand times, much more than previous versions.
+- Installation issues are now likely to come from PyTorch for which there are countless resources to help out.

 2. Features
-- All models and methods now have GPU support
+- All models now have GPU support
-- All models and methods now have support for half/mixed precision
+- All models now have support for half/mixed precision
 - Serialization is now handled by PyTorch, yielding more compact and efficient I/O
-- Missing values are now supported through torch.masked.MaskedTensor objects
+- Missing values are now supported through `torch.masked.MaskedTensor` objects
 - Prior probabilities can now be passed to all relevant models and methods and enable more comprehensive/flexible semi-supervised learning than before

 3. Models
-- All distributions are now multivariate by default, supporting speedups through batched operations
+- All distributions are now multivariate by default and treat each feature independently (except Normal)
-- "Distribution" has been removed from distribution objects so that, for example, `NormalDistribution` is now `Normal`.
+- "Distribution" has been removed from names so that, for example, `NormalDistribution` is now `Normal`
-- Factor graphs are now supported as first-class citizens
+- `FactorGraph` is now supported as first-class citizens, with all the prediction and training methods
-- Hidden Markov models have been split into DenseHMM and SparseHMM models which differ in how the transition matrix is encoded, with DenseHMM objects being significantly faster
+- Hidden Markov models have been split into `DenseHMM` and `SparseHMM` models which differ in how the transition matrix is encoded, with `DenseHMM` objects being significantly faster on truly dense graphs

-4. Feature Removals
+4. Differences
 - `NaiveBayes` has been permanently removed as it is redundant with `BayesClassifier`
-- `MarkovNetwork` have been temporarily removed
+- `MarkovNetwork` has not yet been implemented
-- Constraint graphs and constrained structure learning for Bayesian networks has been temporarily removed
+- Constraint graphs and constrained structure learning for Bayesian networks has not yet been implemented
-- Silent states for hidden Markov models have been temporarily removed
+- Silent states for hidden Markov models have not yet been implemented
-- Viterbi for hidden Markov models has been temporarily removed
+- Viterbi for hidden Markov models has not yet been implemented

-I hope to soon re-add the features that have been temporarily removed.

 ## Speed